scc-digitalhub/scc-digitalhub.github.io/_posts/2021-07-19-dremio-visualization-tutorial.md

 SELECT DISTINCT Regione FROM "@dremio"."censimento-2011-conformed" ORDER BY Regione
 ```

-Note that the same query would work with any of the Covid datasets as well.
+Note that the same query would work with any of the Covid datasets as well, just replacing column "Regione" with "denominazione_regione".
 Click on **Generate Response**, then scroll down to the section *Result (Output Mapping)* and configure the following properties:

 - Output type: `JSON`
 - Text area: